CodeVirgin88/Bemmerse-ASMR-Wiki/readme.md

-## Welcome to Bemmerse ASMR Wiki created by artists for artists:

-## Tips for Shooting Vertical Videos by DeniASMRCZ
+# Tips for Shooting Vertical Videos by DeniASMRCZ

 So you want to record a Vertical video?
 We'll show you how and sprinkle in some tips and tricks in the process.